Welcome to the Spearfishing in Mallorca – What you need to know series!

 - An Active Civil Liability Insurance.
 Basically this is to make sure that there is an insurance covering the cost if you accidentally shoot someone or otherwise cause harm with your speargun or dive knife.
 Any relevant insurance will do but the most common option is to go with the federations own insurance, that also provides dive accident cover for both freediving and scuba diving.
 A pretty good deal.

 With a membership in FBDAS you are legally allowed to buy, possess and carry a speargun and dive knife.
-You could for example practice target shooting with a speargun underwater without violating any laws.
-If you want to shoot and bring back actual fish though, you also need a fishing license.
+With this document in your possession you could for example practice target shooting with a speargun underwater without violating any laws.
+If you want to shoot and bring back actual fish though, you also need a spearfishing license.

 - Proof of payment of the license fee of 28,04 EUR.
 The fee may be paid over the counter in any bank using the form 046 or online at the following address www.atib.es/ta/modelos/Modelo.aspx?m=046&idConcepto=4344 (requires Spanish ID number)